 Goals are specific, written down, and trackable — dreams are vague, unmeasurable, and ultimately ineffective when it comes to impacting sales performance.

 You need to clearly define what you want to achieve, set plans for how you want to achieve it, and share your ambitions with managers and peers to help keep you on track and accountable.
 That kind of personally established guidance will give you definitive direction and improve your sales performance as a result.

 6. Build a personal development plan.

-I suggest picking one or two specific skills to focus on each month and documenting the steps you take to show improvement over time.
+If you decide to put one together, start by picking one or two specific skills to focus on each month, and document the steps you take to develop those skills as you take them — that way you can see how you've improved over time.

 7. Find a sales coach or mentor.

 It's not particularly shocking or controversial to point out that sales isn't always intuitive.
 It often takes some guidance or expert insight to really get your feet set in the field — and your manager might not have the necessary time, bandwidth, or perspective to get you all the way there.

 That's why having a sales coach, confidant, or mentor outside of your organization can help you round out your sales skill repertoire and put you on the right track when your manager might not be able to.
 Having an outside perspective on your professional development can also let you see your efforts more objectively.